amplified.dev

 AI software development systems are evolving quickly.
 In order to avoid vendor lock-in, keep up as new components emerge, and customize your AI dev system to your specific needs, you need an approach that enables freedom and flexibility.

-Companies at the frontier like Google, Meta, Nvidia, Airbnb, and Uber have platform development teams that create their own AI software development systems.
+Companies at the frontier like Google, Meta, Nvidia, Airbnb, Salesforce, and Uber have platform development teams that create their own AI software development systems.
 We are seeing many more organizations head down the same path.

 Similar to when DevOps was known as “web operations”, we are in the early days of creating and standardizing workflows and tools.
 As we converge on best practices, platform development teams are establishing AI software development systems as a key aspect of their initiatives to improve developer experience.